United States federal government credit-rating downgrades: 2013

 On October 15, 2013, the credit agency Fitch warned that it might cut the U.S. credit rating, citing the political brinkmanship over raising the federal debt ceiling.

-On October 17, 2013, Dagong Global Credit Rating downgraded the United States from A to A- and maintained a negative outlook on the country's credit.
+On October 17, 2013, Dagong Global Credit Rating downgraded the United States from A to A− and maintained a negative outlook on the country's credit.

 2014

-Fitch Ratings on March 21, 2014, upgraded its outlook for the U.S. AAA credit rating, removing the nation from a downgrade watch after politicians put off another debt limit battle until the following year.
+On March 21, 2014, Fitch Ratings upgraded its outlook for the U.S. to a AAA credit rating, removing the nation from a downgrade watch after politicians put off another debt limit battle until the following year.
 The company, one of three major credit rating firms, changed the outlook for the rating to stable from a negative watch put in place in October.

 2019

 In January 2019, Fitch Ratings warned that an extended 2018–19 United States federal government shutdown might lead to a downgrade in the U.S.'s Triple-A credit rating if lawmakers were unable to pass a budget or manage the debt ceiling.
 That in turn would make borrowing more costly for companies and American households, because it is the benchmark for many other lines of credit.